vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/feature/seo.md

 ## RDFa 1.1

-The theme adds rich media structure support to most of the website structure by following [RDFa 1.1](https://www.w3.org/TR/rdfa-primer/).
+The theme adds rich media structure support to most of the site structure by following [RDFa 1.1](https://www.w3.org/TR/rdfa-primer/).

 ::: tip